 While this type of injury commonly affects those who repeatedly perform overhead motions at work or in sports (think construction workers or tennis players), injury can result from many different actions.
 Breaking a fall, a car accident, bone spurs, and even everyday activity like hanging curtains can be the culprit.

 In the recent past, rotator cuff treatments were often limited to physical therapy, steroid injections and surgery.
 However, a growing area of medicine called regenerative therapy has shown remarkable results and holds great promise as a non-surgical option.

-During regenerative therapy, platelet rich plasma (PRP) and stem cells are injected into the treatment site, stimulating the body’s natural healing response in the damaged tissue.
+During regenerative therapy, platelet rich plasma (PRP) is injected into the treatment site, stimulating the body’s natural healing response in the damaged tissue.
 As a non-invasive, non-surgical option, regenerative therapy offers significant benefits when other modes of therapy have not resulted in the desired outcome.
 With regenerative therapy, patients can benefit in several ways.